 In certain states, applying for a MMJ card may involve whether you are a convicted offender.
 Depending on where you are living, you may need to receive an MMJ card whether or not you were found guilty.
 However, most states will not bar you from being issued a medical marijuana card if you are convicted.

-Illinois bars those who have been convicted of a drug felony from getting a medical marijuana card.
+Illinois bars those who have been convicted of a drug felony from obtaining a medical marijuana license.

 However, the department has the right to use the discretion offered by the regulations to approve a medical cannabis card if the patient was convicted for possessing or consuming cannabis for medical purposes.
 This can happen only if the objectives are covered by the law though.